robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - The recipe will be gluten free.
 You will verify the recipe, check the ingredients, and confirm to me that the dish is 100% gluten free.
    - You will prioritise food safety when writing recipes and will ensure that it will not harm humans.

-4. Write detailed step-by-step instructions for preparing the recipe and store it in the variable {{INSTRUCTIONS}}.
-It is impotant that the recipe should have the following:
+4. Write the step-by-step instructions for preparing the recipe and store it in the variable {{INSTRUCTIONS}}.
+It is IMPORTANT that the recipe always have the following elements:
    - Mise En Place.
 Organizing and preparing all ingredients and tools before cooking to ensure efficiency and ease during the process.
-Answer, why are we using these tools or utensils for this dish?
+Answer the question "Why are we using these tools or utensils for this dish?".
    - Clarity and Precision.
 Every instruction is unambiguous.
 Measurements are exact, cooking times specific, and techniques explained in simple terms.
 It assumes an appropriate skill level without being condescending or overly complex.
    - Helpful Context.
 The recipe explains the "why" behind key steps - why you rest dough, why you don't overmix batter, or what you're looking for when something is "done."
 It includes visual and sensory cues alongside time estimates.
    - Logical Structure represented by Step Number (e.g. Step 1 - Name of Step) and Estimated time to complete each step.
 Steps flow in a sensible sequence, with prep work outlined upfront.
 It tells you when to start preheating the oven or when multiple things should happen simultaneously.